 Where to lodge

-One of the big questions we had before visiting San Francisco was where is the best place to stay?
+One of the big questions we had before visiting San Francisco was where were the best places to stay?
 What are the good neighborhoods?
-Where would be a convenient location?
+Where would be a convenient spot?
 What's a reasonable price?
+I will preface this by saying there are multiple solutions and answers to these questions.

 Wine & Dine